Skip to main content

 Filtering setups

-The filter bar at the top of the table lets you narrow the universe to exactly the setups you care about.
+The filter panel above the table lets you narrow the universe to exactly the setups you care about.
 Filters stack — combine as many as you need.
+Admins can also edit the same filters in the filter modal launched from the toolbar when they want a larger, focused view of every control.

 Pick a C2-C1 or C2-C1-CC sequence from the setup dropdown: for example, 1-2U (inside day into up candle), 2D-3 (down candle into outside bar), or 1-2-2 (inside day, two-candle sequence into another two).
 The filter expands shorthand entries automatically — typing 2 matches both 2U and 2D continuations.